 Once you return to San Ignacio, don’t miss out on getting a great meal in town.
 We went to Guava Limb Cafe, and it was delicious!
-While this restaurant is a bit pricier than other options, all the food is farm-to-table fresh, and it shows.
+While this restaurant is a bit pricier than other options, all the food is great!

 Another restaurant that I have heard good things about is Ko-Ox-Ha-Nah.